 We will be required to identify and enroll a sufficient number of patients for our planned clinical trials.
 Trial participant enrollment could be limited in future trials given that many potential participants may be ineligible because of pre-existing conditions, medical treatments or other reasons.
-For example, the next phase of our UB-311 development could be affected by worldwide effects resulting from the Russia-Ukraine conflict and other geopolitical factors.
+For example, the next phase of our UB-311 development could be affected by worldwide effects resulting from the ongoing conflicts between Russia and Ukraine or Israel and Hamas, increased tension between Taiwan and China and other geopolitical factors.
 We may not be able to initiate or continue clinical trials required by applicable regulatory authorities or any of our other product candidates that we pursue if we are unable to locate and enroll enough eligible patients or volunteers to participate in these clinical trials.
-Patient enrollment is affected by other factors, as well, including the incidence and severity of the disease under investigation; the design of the clinical trial protocol; the size and nature of the patient population; the eligibility criteria for the trial in question; the preceived risks and benefits of the product candidate under trial; the preceived safety and tolerability of the product candidate; the proximity and availability of clinical trial sites for prospective patients; the availability of competing therapies and clinical trials; effects of the COVID-19 pandemic on our clinical trial sites; our ability to monitor patients adequately during and after treatment; patient referral practices of physicians; clinicians' and patients' perceptions as to the potential advantages of the drug being studied in relation to other available therapies, including standard-of-care and any new drugs that may be approved for the indications we are investigating; and efforts to facilitate timely enrollment in clinical trials.
+Patient enrollment is affected by other factors, as well, including the incidence and severity of the disease under investigation; the design of the clinical trial protocol; the size and nature of the patient population; the eligibility criteria for the trial in question; the perceived affects of the COVID-19 pandemic on our clinical trial sites; our ability to monitor patients adequately during and after treatment; patient referral practices of physicians; clinicians' and patients' perceptions as to the potential advantages of the drug being studied in relation to other available therapies, including standard-of-care and any new drugs that may be approved for the indications we are investigating; and efforts to facilitate timely enrollment in clinical trials.